Joeycho/graduate_project-v-000/README.md

-# graduate_project-v-000
+# supervised_learning-v-000
-Test machine learning techniques with TensorFlow libraries.
+Supervised learning with TensorFlow libraries.

-Current one in this folder is from tutorials in Tensorflow, to recognize handwritten digits with a convolutional neural network.

-The other one is called the `Supervised_Learning-v-000` folder.
-The description and instruction are written on the `README.md` file in the folder.
+The technique which was used in this folder, is called `Supervised Learning`.

+- In the `Supervised Learning`, several models could be used and trained.
+- Each element in data consists of ratings per each shop and the final selection from pet owner.
+- The range of rating could be from 0 to `the given number`, and for the final selection, it will be one of integers, inclusive from 0 to 4.
+For example, when the number of shops is 5, and the range is 10, a possible element would be [5,6,4,3,7,4].

 ## Instruction